 General technical requirements for social media posts:

-- Always aim to have photos for social media taken in portrait (9:16 aspect), not landscape.
+- Always aim to have pictures for social media taken in portrait (9:16 aspect), not landscape.
 This goes for pictures and videos.

 - No, or minimal, use of filters.
 This helps to keep your grid looking consistent.